Minister: Massive power outage leaves Pakistan in the dark

 The blackout was initially reported on social media by residents of major urban centers, including Karachi, Lahore, Islamabad and Multan.
 The minister and his spokesman then took to Twitter to update the country.

 Ayub urged people to be patient.
-He said the cause of the cause of the power outage was being investigated and work was being done to fire up Pakistan’s main Tarbela power station in the northwest, which would lead to a restoration of power in the rest of the country in phases.
+He said the cause of the power outage was being investigated and work was being done to fire up Pakistan’s main Tarbela power station in the northwest, which would lead to a restoration of power in the rest of the country in phases.

 Ayub said in a news conference Sunday that the Guddu power plant in southern Sindh province developed a fault at 11:41 p.m. that triggered the shutdown of other power plants in seconds.